Cyber attack

 What you should do

-• Protect your devices - make sure your computer and phone have up to date anti-virus software and a firewall installed
+• Protect your devices - install an up to date anti-virus software

 • Spot the signs of scams - many fraudulent activities begin with phishing.
-Visit the National Cyber Security Centre for advice and guidance on spotting and reporting scam emails, texts, websites and calls
+Visit the National Cyber Security Centre for advice on spotting and reporting scam emails, texts, websites and calls

-• Sign up for alerts - visit Action Fraud Alert and register to receive free, direct, accurate information about scams and fraud in your area
+• Sign up for alerts - visit Action Fraud Alert to get updates on scams in your area

-• Back up your data - make your data recoverable in the event that your IT equipment is compromised.
-Ensure backups are regularly maintained on a separate device or in the cloud
+• Back up your data regularly - make your data recoverable in the event that your IT equipment is compromised

-• Remain vigilant against phishing scams - always question emails, texts or calls that you didn't expect.
-Scams usually put pressure to act urgently and want to trick you into providing personal information, downloading infected attachments or clicking malicious links
+• Watch out for fake emails and texts - scams usually put pressure to act urgently and want to trick you into providing personal information, downloading infected attachments or clicking malicious links

 • Keep maintaining updates - your devices will usually inform you that your system needs to be updated, but you can also manually check whether a new version is available